tensorflow/minigo/minigui/README.md

 1. Make sure you have Docker installed

 1. Pick a model from [Cloudy Go](http://cloudygo.com).
-Make note of the Model Name, the Board Size, and the Model Path (should be either `v3-9x9/models/` or `v5-19x19/models/`.
+Make note of the Model Name and the Board Size.
-   Set these as environment variables:

     ```shell
-    export MINIGUI_GCS_DIR=v5-19x19/models
-    export MINGUI_BOARD_SIZE=19
+    export MINIGUI_BOARD_SIZE=9
     export MINIGUI_MODEL=000360-grown-teal
     ```